Q: How do you make a craft kit dance?

 This is why Craft + Boogie persists.
 As a mom, I know arts and crafts not only create lasting memories and strengthen bonds between parents and children, but also enable healthy self-expression and boost self-esteem.

 With my insights, I’ve now created dozens of hand-made craft kits inspired by activities and traditions my kids enjoy.
 They include all the materials you need for a variety of themed crafts, simple decorations, educational games, recipes, and more.

-I hope you have as much fun with them as I do with my kids, and as my mother did with hers.
+I hope you have as much fun with them as I do with my kids.